codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is Trinity!
 This was added on 26-05-2024 👾

+Hi, my name is Tasneem!
+This was added on 7-06-2024🥳

 Hi, my name is Hannah!
 This was added on 5/27/2024 🦆

 Hi, my name is Sérgio!
 This was added on 30/05/2024 :)